-This statement on PAIs covers the reference period from 1 January 2022 to 31 December 2022 and addresses how the Company considers sustainability in its investment decision making and the PAIs of those decisions on sustainability factors.
+This statement on PAIs covers the reference period from 1 January 2023 to 31 December 2023 and addresses how the Company considers sustainability in its investment decision making and the PAIs of those decisions on sustainability factors.

-The underlying assets in the Company's insurance-based investment products are managed by third party asset managers (Fund Managers).
-The Company's Unit Linked Committee is responsible for the selection and monitoring of Fund Managers and funds, including the assessment and identification of PAIs on sustainability factors.
+The majority (95%) of underlying assets in the Company's insurance-based investment products are managed by third party asset managers (Fund Managers).
+The Company's Unit Linked Sub Committee is responsible for the selection and monitoring of Fund Managers and funds, including the assessment and identification of PAIs on sustainability factors.
+The remaining assets are internally managed bonds and equities.